vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 ## Store user in Azure AD B2C

 If the user confirms the payment and gives consent to user information, he/she will be redirected to the `ReturnURL`.
 The merchant is now able to collect user information and store it in Azure AD B2C.
-In this part, the merchant will have to:
+In this part, the merchant must do the following:

 1. Get the payment by the reference, and collect the user's sub
 2. Use the sub to collect user information